Our guide to protecting yourself and those you love.

 You should consider purchasing your travel insurance as soon as you book your flights and well before you travel, so that if – for unforeseen reasons – you can’t actually make it to the airport, you may not be out of pocket.

-Travel insurance is underwritten by Allianz.
-Allianz has appointed AGA Assistance Australia Pty Ltd trading as Allianz Global Assistance ABN 52 097 227 177 AFSL 245631 to issue and manage this insurance and administer all emergency assistance services and benefits of this insurance.
+Travel Insurance is underwritten by Allianz.
+Allianz has appointed AWP Australia Pty Ltd trading as Allianz Global Assistance ABN 52 097 227 177 AFSL 245631 to issue and manage this insurance and administer all emergency assistance services and benefits of this insurance.

-We do not provide advice on insurance based on any consideration of your objectives, financial position or need.
-Policy terms, conditions, limits, exclusion and underwriting criteria apply.
+We do not provide advice on insurance based on any consideration of your objectives, financial position or needs.
+Policy terms, conditions, limits, exclusion, eligibility criteria and underwriting criteria apply.
 Before making a decision please consider the relevant Product Disclosure Statement.
+If you purchase insurance through us, we receive a commission that is between 0% and 30% of the premium.
+Ask us for more details before we provide you with services.
+Where insurance premium is paid as part of a loan payment, interest will be payable on that premium.